rnelsonchem/gcmstools/docs/appendB.rst

 Difference Plot
 +++++++++++++++

-To plot the difference between the data and the reference, here's the plotting command.
-Notice that we are just subtracting one spectrum form the other.
+To plot the difference between the data and the reference, just subtract one spectrum form the other.
 The resulting plot is shown in :num:`Figure #diffms`.

 .. code::